modcloth/ruby-style-guide/README.md

              - 2
     ```

-* When continuing a chained method invocation on another line keep the `.` on the second line.
+* When continuing a chained method invocation on another line keep the `.` on the first line.

     ```Ruby
-    # bad - need to consult first line to understand second line
-    one.two.three.
+    # bad
+    one
+      .two
+      .three
+      .four

+    # good
+    one.
+      two.
+      three.
       four

-    # good - it's immediately clear what's going on the second line
-    one.two.three
-      .four
     ```

 * Align the parameters of a method call if they span more than one